konspyre/TinyMotion/README.md

 ### Power

-With a 1300mAh LiPoly battery (upped to 5v by a MintyBoost), TinyMotion could possibly stay on for about 113.45 days, or just around 3.72 months.
+With a 1300mAh LiPoly battery (upped to 5v by a MintyBoost), TinyMotion might stay on for about 113.45 days, or just around 3.72 months.
 Real world conditions cause all sorts of degradation in run time.
 Expect (conservatively) that TinyMotion will last you a few weeks at best.
 (No promises!)